Listed as most popular programme in DIT - Irish Times Postgraduate Options 2016 and 2017

 Graduate, Darragh Smyth

-Darragh Smyth graduated from the M. Sc. in Strategic Management (full-time) in September 2013 with First Class Honours.
+Darragh Smyth graduated from the MSc in Strategic Management (full-time) with First Class Honours.
 Prior to undertaking this programme, Darragh achieved First Class Honours in DIT’s B. Sc.
 Business and Management, during which time he interned in Deloitte & Touche, JP Morgan and Goodbody Stockbrokers.

-Following completion of the programme Darragh accepted an offer on Accenture’s Management Consulting Graduate programme.
-Following two weeks management consulting training in Chicago, he is now engaged in a project in the Irish financial sector.
+Following completion of the MSc Strategic Management programme Darragh accepted an offer on Accenture’s Management Consulting Graduate programme.
+Following two weeks management consulting training in Chicago, he is now employed as a Strategy Consultant with Accenture.

 Graduate, Lorna Brady

-Lorna graduated from the MSc in Strategic Management (full-time) in 2010 with a 1st class honours degree and immediately obtained a place on the Vodafone Graduate Programme with a 12 month contract.
-She was successful in securing a permanent contract when the graduate programme ended and now holds the position of Applications Product Executive.
+Lorna graduated from the MSc in Strategic Management (full-time) with a 1st class honours degree and immediately obtained a place on the Vodafone Graduate Programme with a 12 month contract.
+She then progressed to Commercial Marketing Manager with Vodafone.
+In June 2016 Lorna took up the post of Territory Manager for Europe for Asavie.

 Graduate, Fiona Doherty